-It won’t be easy, but learning French in six months is possible if you’re motivated, diligent and realistic about your goals.
+If you’re wondering how to speak French fast, know that it won’t be easy, but it is possible if you’re motivated, diligent and realistic about your goals.

-In this post, I’ll show you how to get in the right mindset for quick success with French learning, and I’ll share a five-step plan for strategic, efficient learning.
+In this post, I’ll show you how to get in the right mindset for quick success with French learning and I’ll share a six-step plan for strategic, efficient learning.

 1. Learn the Most Common French Vocabulary and Phrases

 Even native speakers don’t know every word in their language!

 Instead of learning as many French words as possible, focus on learning very common, very useful words.

 a.
 Decide how many words you’ll learn and which ones

 If you know the 1,000 most frequent words in a language, you can understand 80% of that language!

 That’s more than enough to be conversational in French.
 And you can learn 1,000 French words in a six-month period by learning just six words a day.